-Every manway needs a gasket/seal to stop it from leaking, and ideally these should be soft, can resist taking on a compression set and where appropriate must be of food grade standard to avoid any contamination.
+Every manway needs a gasket/seal to stop it from leaking, and ideally, these should be soft, can resist taking on a compression set and where appropriate must be of a food-grade standard to avoid any contamination.

 If manway gaskets aren’t fitted correctly or they become broken, it can result in a full door gasket failure and pose significant safety risks as well as being extremely costly to repair.

 SSP uses the latest technology to help overcome such potential issues, designing seals to achieve successful gasket sealing through entire cycles – making our manlid door seals more reliable, sustainable and cost-effective.